duleorlovic/blog/_posts/2018-05-17-gdpr-privacy-policy-and-terms-of-use.md

   policy page to the site and link in the footer
 * show cookie consent box and show box for consent of processing their personal data

+# Rails

+To write a test so make sure all user data is removed you can try with  https://monolist.co/blog/2019/09/delightful-goodbyes-guaranteeing-deletion/